ElinaBoman/the-muscle-factory/README.md

 </details>

 ## Database
 To store user information a relational database was used called PostgreSQL.
-The database is managed trough ElephantSQL.
-Read more about ElephantSQL in deployment section.
+The database is managed through ElephantSQL.
+Read more about ElephantSQL in the deployment section.

 #### The project contains four apps: User(AllAuth), Blog, Bookings and Contact.
 The User model is a part of Django's built-in models.
 This creates an authentication system and allows users to create accounts and make unique bookings.